orieasterly/portfolio/README.md

     - Developed a quadrant framework to categorize SKUs based on their performance in selected metrics, creating segments like High Performers, Low Performers, Stars, and Underachievers.

   - **Data Visualization:**
-    - Create interactive quadrant charts using MS Excel visualization tools to provide a clear and intuitive overview of SKU positions.
+    - Created interactive quadrant charts using MS Excel visualization tools to provide a clear and intuitive overview of SKU positions.

   - **Dynamic Updates:**
     - Implemented dynamic updates to the quadrant analysis, ensuring real-time adjustments based on changing metrics and market conditions.